paulosjd/snippets-exercises/javascript/built-in objects.md

         });
     }

+**`shift` and `unshift`**

+unshift/push - add an element to the beginning/end of an array

+shift/pop - remove and return the first/last element of an array

 **Arrays do not have negative indexes**

 You cannot have a negative index, in the following assignment, it assigns a key-value pair and the length remains three,: